Back to main menu

 Regulations and compliance

 International laws such as the EU’s General Data Protection Regulation (GDPR) apply to both SMS and email.
-For recipients in the U.S., SMS marketers must abide by the Telephone Consumer Protection Act (TCPA), which a court ruled includes text messaging.
+For recipients in the U.S., SMS marketers must abide by the Telephone Consumer Protection Act (TCPA), which includes text messaging.
 But basically, staying in compliance with email or SMS marketing means following some best practices for privacy protection.

 International laws such as the EU’s General Data Protection Regulation (GDPR) apply to both SMS and email.